openhab/openhab-addons/bundles/org.openhab.binding.lutron/README.md

 ### VCRX Modules

-The Lutron VCRX appears to OpenHAB as multiple devices.
+The Lutron VCRX appears to openHAB as multiple devices.
 The 6 buttons (which can be activated remotely by HomeLink remote controls), 6 corresponding LEDs, and 4 contact closure inputs (CCIs) are handled by the **vcrx** thing, which behaves like a keypad.
 The contact closure outputs (CCOs) have their own integration IDs and are handled by the **cco** thing (see below).